 A confirmation email is a trigger email sent to customers after performing a particular action: booking tickets, ordering in an online store, subscribing to a newsletter, or registering for an event.

-Quite often marketers neglect the opportunity to use this communication for attracting users’ attention and standing out from the crowd.
+Marketers often miss the opportunity to use this communication for attracting users’ attention and differentiating your brand.
 They simply use a ready-made standard template offered by their ESP, which doesn’t communicate anything about the brand or create an emotional bond.

-Compare with the example below: it is clear that “woohoo!” and such design elements like delivery steps, bright logo and tiny stars in the template will more likely grab customers’ attention, while the same cannot be said about the previous formal example.
+Compare it with the example below: it is clear that “woohoo!” and design elements such as delivery steps, bright logo and tiny stars in the template are more likely to catch customers’ attention, while the same cannot be said about the previous formal example.

 Why send a confirmation email